antonio-fernandez-campagna/Autonomous_Stretcher/README.md

 #### This is a brief introduction:

-If you don't have installed ROS yet, you can use this quick and easy guide from ROS official web page:
+If you don't have installed ROS yet, you can use this quick and easy guide found on the official ROS web page:

 [Wiki ROS web page ](http://wiki.ros.org/ROS/Tutorials)

-After ROS is installed, you will need to install the turtlebot3 dependency package??? todo: revisar sin
+Once ROS is installed, you will need to install the turtlebot3 dependency package.

 To import our folder, you have to create a **_catkin workspace_**, we named ```catkin_ws```, create the packages into ```src**``` and paste de content of the folders (**important**: don't copy the files).
 Now, you can do ```catkin_make``` on your catkin workspace.

 Lastly, import the folder ```AS_robot``` into ```~/model_editor_models``` and the folder ```_models_``` into ```~/.gazebo/models```.

-Towards facilitate the command prompt line, add these commands into your ```_~/.bashrc_``` file:
+In order to facilitate the command prompt line, add these commands into your ```_~/.bashrc_``` file:

 ```
 source ~/catkin_ws/devel/setup.bash